silkieMoth/silkieMoth/README.md

   + Minors: Chesapeake Regional Studies, Music

 ## Contact
-If you want to see what I'm up to, [feel free to check out my website](https://silkiemoth.github.io/), or email me at either jpcohen@bren.ucsb.edu or jpc071997@gmail.com.
+If you want to see what I'm up to, [feel free to check out my website](https://silkiemoth.github.io/), or email me at jpc071997@gmail.com.

 <!---
 - # 👋 Hi, I’m @silkieMoth